DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 ### Package Tests

-This stage verifies several easy to check assumptions such as:
+This stage verifies several easy-to-check assumptions, including:

-- does package successfully install
+* Does package successfully install?
-- does package successfully upgrade (from master)
+* Does package successfully upgrade (from master)?
-- package specific tests
+* Package specific tests.

-If required, the upgrade step can skipped when MR title starts with 'SKIP UPGRADE'
+If required, the upgrade step can be skipped when the MR title starts with 'SKIP UPGRADE.'

 ### Auto Tag

-When there is a merge into the default branch of a package this stage is triggered and it will create a tag based on the version in the packages Chart.yaml
+When there is a merge into the default branch of a package, this stage is triggered and it will create a tag based on the version in the packages Chart.yaml.

 ### Package